Wednesday, January 31, 2018

 Mark now in these verses - 35-40 -- retells an account he has heard from an eyewitness.
 (1) Peter was there and this is conveyed by the detail given (other boats were with Him, a fierce gale of wind, Jesus in the stern, asleep on the cushion).
 (2) The storm itself was violent and significant.
 At least 4 of the disciples were fishermen by trade and had spent considerable time at sea, on the water and yet were nervous for their life (do you not care that we are perishing?).
 (3) Despite what they have seen by Christ thus far, overcoming demon possession and caring for the sick, they wonder still of his power, witnessed by their words (Why are you afraid?).
 Yet, I am no different.
 Despite what he has done in my life, I stare too often at my life, others, circumstances, and new situations and think, somehow that he isn't in control.

 This is more about simply calming a storm.
 This is about our lives, that we bring before the Lord continually.
 We come to him and he rescues us from our eventual death, sealing us with Him for all time, giving us the assurance that we will live for eternity with Him (I John 5:11-12).
 He succeeds in our eternity, so we can now also see that he will succeed in our live on earth.
 He has already tried to comfort us with the knowledge that He is in control and will take care of the outcomes of our lives: the harvest will come (v.
-29), the mustard seed with grow beyond our wildest dreams (v.
-32), so however crazy the storms occur in our lives, He is there.
+29), the mustard seed will grow beyond our wildest dreams (v.
+32), so however violent storms occur in our lives, He is there.
 He calms the storms.
 He rescues us from the perils of life.
 He brings peace to us.

 Promise: Our salvation is not based on the power of our faith but on the power of our omnipotent Savior.
 In this message, the power of the storm being calmed did not wait for the disciples to respond correctly.
 God resulted in His outcome no matter what.
 He isn't waiting for me, but Oh, how I want to walk with him in obedience.